Tomoscorbin/ETL-framework/README.md

 *Note: This is an ongoing demo framework.
-Some elements-like ingestion-are partially implemented or stubbed for demonstration purposes.*
+Some elements are partially implemented or stubbed for demonstration purposes.*
+*While ingestion is included to enable end-to-end flow, this project focuses more on downstream practices.*